Camel Monitor Operator

 Camel Application discovery

 The operator is instructed to watch Deployment and verify if they are marked as Camel application.
-You will likely need to update your deployment process and include automatically a camel.apache.org/app label for all the applications you want to monitor.
+You will likely need to update your deployment process and include automatically a camel.apache.org/monitor label for all the applications you want to monitor.

-NOTE: you can configure the operator to watch for a different label setting the environment variable LABEL_SELECTOR in the operator Pod.
+NOTE: you can configure the operator to watch for a different label setting the environment variable

 Collect Camel metrics